 In addition, these established suburbs tend to have the opposite ratio of Demand and Supply to the newer suburbs.

-Firstly, there is consistently, higher demand in these locations as they are close to our major employment hubs, public transport and lifestyle precincts.
+Firstly, there is consistent, higher demand in these locations as they are close to our major employment hubs, public transport and lifestyle precincts.